 "Ra Ciasa de i pùpe"

-Of the three photographs proposed below, the most beautiful in my opinion is the vintage postcard, where you can clearly see the frescoes as they originally appeared.
-Thanks to the Facebook page C'era una volta Cortina (once upon a time in Cortina) for allowing us to publish it.
+Of the three photographs proposed above, the most beautiful, in our opinion, is the vintage postcard, where you can clearly see the frescoes as they originally appeared.
+We want to thanks the Facebook page C'era una volta Cortina (once upon a time in Cortina) for allowing us to publish it.

 The Ice Stadium

-At the moment the stadium has a capacity of 7000 spectators and hosts the activities of various ice sports societies, as well as an outdoor playground accessible in the summer.
+At the moment the stadium has a capacity of 7000 spectators and hosts the activities of the various ice sports societies, as well as an outdoor playground accessible in the summer.
 Outside the stadium you can see the Olympic brazier, placed on a wooden platform decorated with the five Olympic circles.

 Before proceeding, a couple of curiosities:

 - The stadium appeared in the film 007 - For Your Eyes Only in 1981, in the scene where James Bond meets Kristatos and his protégé, the skater Bibi.